The 80s were a decade of bold fashion choices, where style broke free from the constraints of conformity.

 Rock-Chic Denim Jacket

-To achieve an authentic 80s look, opt for a worn-out denim jacket with shoulder pads.
+To achieve an authentic 80s look, opt for a worn-out denim jacket with shoulder pads, or a studded short denim jacket.

 Pair it with high-waisted jeans and a crop top for a punk-inspired outfit.